 Then they list a number of objects and occurrences that could be meaningful to most people: Rebecca Rosen mentioned a ring with a reset stone, a necklace with a broken clasp, a broken zipper, a rainbow, a broken phone, and carrying spare change.
 These are non-specific items that give the illusion of specificity.

 It is a game of hits and misses, although the "hits" aren't indicative of accuracy, they are merely perceived as correct.
 It is common for mediums to deny the misses by turning them into hits, even if they have to blame the subject.
 Rebecca Rosen had a stable of "outs" for her misses.
-She would dismiss the subject's denial and reprimand them into making it fit; "Look into it", "Make the connection", "You have to own it", and "You have to honor what's coming through."
-If Rosen hit a dead end she wouldn't acknowledge she was wrong, she would move on, the message was clearly for someone else.
+She would dismiss the subject's denial and reprimand them into making it fit; "Look into it," "Make the connection," "You have to own it," and "You have to honor what's coming through."
+If Rosen hit a dead end, she wouldn't acknowledge she was wrong.
+She would move on, saying the message was clearly for someone else.
 There were lots of spirits trying to get through, and she would "read who needs to be read."

 Or the medium blames the dead for his or her mistakes.
-During James van Praagh's appearance on Larry King Live he was asked to explain why he'd said a person had been deceased for ten years when they had died only a year before.
+During James van Praagh's appearance on Larry King Live, he was asked to explain why he'd said a person had been deceased for 10 years when they had died only a year before.

 1. Stollznow, Karen.
 2011.
 Running Hot and Cold: "Psychic Medium" Rebecca Rosen.
 Naked Skeptic, CSI web column.
 September. www.csicop.org/specialarticles/show/running_hot_and_cold_psychic_medium…